smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 This document specifies a Privacy Pass token type that encodes public metadata visible to the Client, Attester, Issuer, and Origin.
 This allows deployments to encode a small amount of information visible to all parties participating in the protocol.

-This extends the token type registry defined in {{Section 8.2.1 of !PROTOCOL}} with a new token type of value `0xDA7A`:

-* Value: 0xDA7A
-* Name: Partially Blind RSA (4096-bit)
-* Token Structure: As defined in {{public-request}}
-* TokenChallenge Structure: As defined in {{Section 2.1 of AUTHSCHEME}}
-* Publicly Verifiable: Y
-* Public Metadata: Y
-* Private Metadata: N
-* Nk: 256
-* Nid: 32
-* Notes: The RSABSSA-SHA384-PSS-Deterministic and
-  RSABSSA-SHA384-PSSZERO-Deterministic variants are supported

 # Terminology